retroriff/misery.ai/client/src/prompt/orchestra.md

 1. It requires a `.hold` method.
 2. Duration should not be provided.
-3. They must be triggered indenpendently and can't be grouped with other instruments.
+3. When they are disabled, they must be triggered indenpendently and can't be grouped with other instruments.

 Example: